 Morgan Carpenter JP – Co-Executive Director

 Morgan Carpenter was elected to the role of president in 2013 and joined Tony Briffa as co-chair from November 2015.
 A founding director, Morgan was diagnosed late, followed by multiple so-called “normalising” surgeries.
 Morgan wrote our submissions to Senate inquiries on anti-discrimination legislation, and involuntary or coerced sterilisation, and also participated in hearings on those inquiries.
 Morgan participated in the first intersex expert meeting, organised by the UN.
-He was an expert and drafting committee member for a supplement to the Yogyakarta Principles in 2017.
+He was an expert and drafting committee member for the Yogyakarta Principles plus 10 in 2017.
 He is an advisor to the first Intersex Human Rights Fund, managed by Astraea Lesbian Foundation for Justice, a founder of the independent Intersex Day project and a consultant to GATE.
-Morgan is also a PhD Candidate in Bioethics at Sydney Health Ethics, University of Sydney, and a member of the Australasian Association of Bioethics and Health Law.
+Morgan is also a graduate and PhD candidate in bioethics at Sydney Health Ethics, University of Sydney, and a member of the Australasian Association of Bioethics and Health Law.
 Morgan is a Justice of the Peace in NSW.